 SCUMC is one of the founding members of the Winchester Area Temporary Transitional Shelter (WATTS), started in 2009.
 WATTS’ mission is “to break the cycle of homelessness one life at a time by empowering individuals to re-enter the workforce and connecting them to the resources needed to be as self-sufficient as possible, while providing a safe temporary shelter during extreme weather.”

 Direct program funding for WATTS is dependent upon the generosity of individuals, churches, civic groups, organizations, businesses, and foundations.
-Other donations these individuals and groups provide that keep WATTS running include food, drinks, and snacks, toiletries, clothing, gift cards, sleeping bags and water-proof mats, as well as volunteer man-power and fellowship/moral support.
+Other donations these individuals and groups provide that keep WATTS running include food, drinks, snacks, toiletries, clothing, gift cards, sleeping bags and water-proof mats, as well as volunteer man-power and fellowship/moral support.

 SCUMC Lead Volunteers for WATTS are Deborah Phillips and Diane Clawson.

 **Our WATTS week for the 2022-2023 season is November 19-26.
 Volunteers are needed!
 Sign up to help: Go to Sign Up Genius